shellscape/jsx-email/docs/components/image.md

 disableDefaultStyle?: boolean;
 ```

-If `false`, instructs the component not to add default `style` properties to the component.
+If `true`, instructs the component _not to add_ default `style` properties to the component.
 This can be useful when attempting to override default styles with `Tailwind` or class names.

 ```ts
 height?: string;